Peruvian restaurant fined for sexism over women's menu | DW | 23.10.2019

-A famous seaside restaurant in Lima's Miraflores district has been fined $62,000 (€56,000) for handing out menus void of prices for female clients who dine with men.
+A famous seaside restaurant in Lima's Miraflores district has been fined $62,000 (€56,000) for handing out menus devoid of prices for female clients who dine with men.

 The pricey La Rosa Nautica restaurant, popular with tourists and locals alike, has come under fire by Peruvian authorities who have ruled the practice as discriminatory against women.